 Fernanda started her PhD studies at Stockholm University in June 2010, working under joint supervision of Jani-Petri Martikainen (then at Nordita) and Jonas Larson (Stockholm University, former Nordita Fellow).
-Her thesis work centers on the physics of cold bosons in optical lattices.
-Currently she investigates the role of excited bands in the physics of these systems.
+Her thesis work centers on the physics of cold bosons in optical lattices, in particular the role of excited bands in the physics of these systems.